LadyKerr/portfolio/README.md

 # portfolio

-A portfolio site created with HTML5, CSS3 and vanilla JavaScript
+A portfolio site created with HTML5, CSS3 (Sass) and vanilla JavaScript.